 - Information you give us.
 You may give us information about you by filling in forms on this site or by corresponding with us by phone, e-mail or otherwise.
-This includes information you provide when you register to use this site, upload information to this site, or perform other social media functions on this site, enter a competition, promotion or survey, provide feedback on this site and when you report a problem with this site.
-The information you give us may include your name, address, e-mail address, phone number, date of birth, your gender, ethnic background and your job title.
+This includes information you provide when you register to use this site or sign-up to receive information, upload information to this site, or perform other social media functions on this site, enter a competition, promotion or survey, provide feedback on this site and when you report a problem with this site.
+The information you give us may include your name, address, e-mail address, phone number, date of birth, your gender and your job title.

 - Information we collect about you.
 With regard to each of your visits to this site we may automatically collect the following information:

 - technical information, including the internet protocol (IP) address used to connect your computer to the internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;